 A trademark can be one of the most valuable assets a company owns, therefore it is best to create the strongest possible trademark.
 A trademark that is unique and distinctive, for example, is considerably stronger than a trademark that does not distinguish the product or services from its competitors or the product or service itself.
 For example, the words Furniture Store would be considered weak and could not be protected for use in relation to the sale of furniture.
-While it is possible to use a weak trademark, it would not be afforded much legal protection from perceived infringers.
+While it is possible to register a weak trademark, it is not afforded much legal protection from perceived infringers.

-What is Acquired Distinctiveness?
+What is Genericide?

 Genericide is the process that occurs when a brand name loses its trademark protection due to becoming generic.
 During this process, consumers begin to use a trademark brand name to mean a type of thing rather than a brand of thing.
 For example, Aspirin, ChapStick, Kleenex, Thermos, Trampoline, and Videotape have all lost trademark protection due to becoming generic.

 Genericization is the same process as genericide.
 It occurs when a brand name loses its trademark protection due to becoming generic.